-The Company has approved the grant to its executive officers of warrants (the "Performance Warrants") to acquire that number of Ordinary Shares representing 15% of the outstanding Ordinary Shares after giving effect to the Treasury Offering.
-The Performance Warrants will be exercisable at \$ • (representing 150% of the Offering Price) after two years in respect of 3% of the outstanding Ordinary Shares after giving effect to the Treasury Offering, \$ • (representing 200% of the Offering Price) after three-and-a-half years in respect of 5% of the outstanding Ordinary Shares (after giving effect to the Treasury Offering) and \$ • (representing 250% of the Offering Price) after five years in respect of 7% of the outstanding Ordinary Shares (after giving effect to the Treasury Offering).
-The Performance Warrants will expire six months from the date after which they first become exercisable.
+The Company has approved the grant to its executive officers of warrants (the "Performance Warrants") to acquire that number of Ordinary Shares representing 15% of the outstanding Ordinary Shares after giving effect to the Treasury Offering (including Ordinary Shares issued upon the exercise of the Over-Allotment Option).
+The Performance Warrants will be exercisable at US\$4.125 (representing 150% of the Offering Price) for a period of two-and-a-half years from the date of Closing in respect of 3% of the outstanding Ordinary Shares after giving effect to the Treasury Offering, US\$5.50 (representing 200% of the Offering Price) for a period of four years from the date of Closing in respect of 5% of the outstanding Ordinary Shares after giving effect to the Treasury Offering 250% of the Offering Price) for a period of five-and-a-half years from the date of Closing in respect of 5% of the Offering Price) for a period of five-and-a-half years from the date of Closing in respect of 5% of the Offering Price) for a period of five-and-a-half years from the date of Closing in respect of 5% of the Offering Price) for a period of five-and-a-half years from the date of Closing in respect of 5% of the Offering Price) for a period of five-and-a-half years from the date of Closing in respect of 7% of the outstanding Ordinary Shares after giving effect to the Treasury Offering.